-3.10 Proceeds from asset sales
+10. Proceeds from asset sales

 This would only need to be recognized where an asset was being sold and not replaced with a similar asset.
-For the example where the proceeds from the sale of corporate property where used to fund another activity.
-Again this is a funding tool.
+For example where the proceeds from the sale of corporate property where used to fund another activity.

-3.11 Council Created reserves
+11. Council created reserves